 Greater influences and active engagement in policy-making by political actors, as well as local communities are central to building inclusive, sustainable and accessible national water and energy resource governance mechanisms.
 For this to happen, political actors and local communities need to have relevant knowledge, information, tools and instruments that can assist them in devising, implementing and overseeing targeted policies that are likely to improve water and energy resource management in their respective countries and communities.
 This is the primary aim of the Southern Africa Political Parties and Dialogue Programme (SAPP&D).

-SAPP&D seeks to strengthen the democratic structures and institutions of political parties in Botswana, Lesotho and Malawi, to better respond to and represent the needs of society, particularly in the areas of water and energy resource management.
+SAPP&D seeks to strengthen the democratic structures and institutions of political parties in Botswana, Lesotho, Malawi and Zambia while fostering inclusive dialogue for development in Swaziland, to better respond to and represent the needs of society, particularly in the areas of water and energy resource management.
 In this way, the SAPP&D Programme also aims to contribute to the realisation of SADC’s Renewable Energy and Energy Efficiency Strategy and Action, SADC’s Regional Water Infrastructure Programme as well as the deepening of democratic governance in the region.

 Specifically, the programme will strengthen the ability of political parties to develop and implement participatory policies around access to sustainable water supply, clean water, and clean energy, using evidence-based knowledge, while at the same time enhancing a democratic political culture that supports the meaningful participation of women, youth and marginalised individuals.
 The programme will also facilitate the establishment of a Southern Africa regional network through which political parties and other actors in the targeted countries can share best practices, lessons learned and knowledge on their engagement in energy and water resources management, as well as on strengthening democratic structures and practices.